 Q: I was issued a Social Security Number (SSN) but cannot remember it.
 Do I have to provide it on my passport application?

-Providing a social security number on the passport application is mandatory if the applicant has been issued a number.
-If you cannot remember the SSN assigned to you, please contact the Regional Social Security Administration’s office in Manila by email at FBU.Manila@ssa.govwith your full name, date of birth, place of birth, parents’ full names and current address to find out your SSN.
+Providing a social security number (SSN) on the passport application is mandatory if the applicant has been issued a number.
+If you cannot remember the SSN assigned to you, please contact the Regional Social Security Administration’s office in Manila by email at FBU.Manila@ssa.gov for information on obtaining a replacement Social Security number card.
+After receiving your card, you can then apply for a U.S. passport.

 Q: Is it acceptable for my new born baby's eyes to be closed in his or her passport photo?

 It is acceptable if an infant’s eyes, particularly a newborn’s, are not, or are not entirely, open.
 All other children must have their eyes open and look straight ahead towards the camera.